sanity-io/sanity-template-gatsby-blog/README.md

 ### 3. Run `npm install` in `./build/web` and `sanity install` in `/build/studio`

-This will install the necessary dependencies for the Next.js frontend and the Studio.
+This will install the necessary dependencies for the Gatsby frontend and the Studio.

 ### 4. Run `npm run dev` in `./build/web` and `sanity start` in `/build/studio`

-This will start the development servers for the Next.js frontend and Sanity Studio.
+This will start the development servers for the Gatsby frontend and Sanity Studio.

 ## Notes